 Website owners decide what they both are.
 It can be a secret password, a secret code, a set of letters or a regular password followed by the Google Authenticator app, which sends a secret code to your phone.
 That way, only the person with your phone (you) can log into your site.

-3. Rename WordPress Login URL:
+3. Change WordPress Login URL

 By default, the WordPress login page is accessed easily by adding wp-login.php or wp-admin to the site’s main URL.
 Changing the login URL is an easy task to secure the WordPress login.
+There are many WordPress plugins available to do this, you can find any good one and use it.

-4. Setup Website Lockdown Feature:
+4. Setup Website Lockdown Feature

 The lockdown feature for unsuccessful login attempts can solve the massive problem of continuous bruteforce attempts.
 Whenever a hacking attempt occurs with repetitive wrong passwords, the site is locked, and you are notified of this unauthorized activity.